cmader/HttpClient-WearOS/README.md

 ## Changelog

+* v1.5.1: Fix text color of response result and error texts
 * v1.5.0: Support user credentials in URL for basic authentication
 * v1.4.0: Add dark mode
 * v1.3.0: Add support for menu item colors and an option to suppress error responses